rawkus123/GBFR-FarmScript/README.md

 I've run this script for 6 hours on Wings of Antiquity (Ancient Dragon).
 My team can kill this boss in 15 secs, so doing the maths the full loop including boss time,loading times and battle results is roughly 2 mins so thats 30 boss fights in the hour, with this setup its netted me on Average 110 Curios.
 There doesnt seem to be a solid method on Grinding Curio's as far as I know and it comes down to RNG in both drops and rewards.
 So Good Luck.

-## If the script can't start the 'quest start loop', set your monitor's resolution to 1080 and play with the 'Pixel Variable' at the main menu.
-Start with 1 and go up from there using trial and error.
+## If the script can't start the 'quest start loop', set your monitor's resolution to 1080, check the First Setup check box on the main menu and follow the steps.